-The Argentine defender, who says his focus is on Inter, refused to suggest that the Scudetto is a possibility for the Nerazzurri this season
+The Argentine defender, who says his focus is on firmly on new club Inter, refused to suggest that the Scudetto is a possibility for the Nerazzurri this season

 The Partenopei have brought on board the likes of Gonzalo Higuain, Jose Callejon and Pepe Reina as Rafa Benitez looks to go one better than Walter Mazzarri did last season by winning the Scudetto, while Inter have struggled to attract top talent.

 However, the Argentine defender, 33, told Sportmediaset: "I definitely don't regret anything.
 I’m pleased with the choice I made.

 "Napoli are putting together a good team, they’ve signed some good players and I’m happy for them, but my thoughts are only on Inter.

 "It’s too early to say who will win the Scudetto and it’s still early days to say what Inter’s targets for the season can be.